AnzhiZhang/MCDReforgedPlugins/src/redirect_qb_to_pb/readme.md

-# Redirect pb to qb
+# Redirect qb to pb

 > [QuickBackupM](https://github.com/TISUnion/QuickBackupM) is a classic saves backup plugin.
 Recently, [PrimeBackup](https://github.com/TISUnion/PrimeBackup) has become its alternative.
 Due to historical reasons, many servers still have the historical habit of using `!!pb`.
 Since PrimeBackup does not support the multi-command prefix function, this plugin was made to solve this problem.

 You can now use `!!qb` equivalent to `!!pb`.

 > [!WARNING]
-> There may be incompatibilities with the QuickBackupM plugin.
+> There maybe incompatibilities with the QuickBackupM plugin.